Blog | Entrepreneurship

 The most successful people are mavericks who aren’t afraid to ask why, especially when everyone thinks it’s obvious.

-I love this story of Steve Jobs told by Bill Lee:
+Take this story of Steve Jobs told by Bill Lee:

 Jobs is supposedly obsessed with every detail that goes into Apple devices.
 Not so.
 He focuses on the details relevant to the customer's experience.
 When one of Apple's design teams was tasked with developing a DVD-burning software program for high-end Macs, developers spent weeks putting together a plan.
 On the appointed day to present it to Jobs, they brought pages filled with prototype information, pictures of the new program's various windows and menu options, along with documentation showing how the application would work.
 When Jobs walked into the meeting, he didn't so much as look at any of the plans.
 He picked up a marker, went to a whiteboard and drew a rectangle, representing the application.
 He then told them what he wanted the new application to do.
 The user would drag the video into the window, a button would appear that said "burn," and the user would click it.
 "That's it, that's what we're going to make," he said.

 While Apple’s developers were consumed with what they were doing (building DVD-burning software), Jobs was concerned with why they were doing it (to make life easy for the customer).
-One way of though leads to a product, the other leads to a fortune.
+One way of thought leads to a product, the other leads to a fortune.

 Successful people cut through the clutter and details of life to see clearly why they are doing something or why something should be done.